-For any absence, the parent/guardian should call the appropriate school office within 3 days of the absence.
+For any absence, the parent/guardian should call the appropriate school office within 3 days of the absence to be counted as excused.
+Notes will not be accepted after the third school day.
 If this is not possible, then a phone call or a written note signed by the parent/guardian stating the date of and the reason for the absence shall be submitted with the student upon returning to school.
 Students missing due to a medical visit shall bring documentation from the doctor's office verifying the visit.
 A student cannot attend school on dates the medical note has excluded the student from school.
+A telehealth appointment at school will be accepted and the same guidelines apply as with other medical excuses.